-Dairy-Free Pumpkin Pie Tartlets would make a nice addition to your Thanksgiving meal alongside a Dairy-Free Pumpkin Pie.
+Dairy-Free Pumpkin-Pecan Tartlets would make a nice addition to your Thanksgiving meal alongside a Dairy-Free Pumpkin Pie.
 They would also be a tasty dessert to take to a potluck or serve at a party.

 I hope you enjoy the Dairy-Free Pumpkin-Pecan Tartlets!